SophieMcGee/the-treasure-quest/README.md

 3. Interactive Buttons and Hover Effects
 The game's buttons are designed to be not only visually pleasing but also interactive, with hover effects providing clear feedback to the user.
 This not only adds depth to the game's visual appeal but also enhances usability, clearly signifying to players when an option or control can be interacted with.
 In addition, buttons are not static but respond to user interactions.
 For example, hovering over an answer choice triggers a subtle shift in colour or size, providing a tactile sense of engagement that mimics the interactivity of physical game boards.

 4. Responsive Feedback Modals
 Upon answering questions, responsive modals appear to provide immediate feedback.
 These are populated based on the correctness of the player’s answer, allowing for an intuitive understanding of the game's response to their actions.

 5. Dynamic End-of-Game Display
 At the conclusion of each quiz, players are met with a dynamic end-of-game display that changes based on their performance.
 A perfect score unlocks an animated treasure chest, providing a rewarding visual payoff for the player’s efforts.

+6. Interactive Sound Toggle
+The sound toggle is a prominent feature within the header area and when sound is off, the toggle displays a muted speaker icon; when turned on, it changes to a speaker with sound waves, providing clear visual feedback regarding the game's current sound status.
+The sound toggle button animates upon interaction, with a smooth transition between states adding to the visual affirmation of the player's action.

 ### Custom Graphics and Illustrations